FlavScents AInsights Entry for Benzoic Acid (CAS: 65-85-0)

 3. Natural Occurrence & Formation

-Benzoic acid naturally occurs in many plants and is a constituent of gum benzoin, cranberries, and other berries.
-It can also form through the oxidation of toluene.
-In the context of "natural flavor" designation, benzoic acid can be considered natural if derived from natural sources, although synthetic production is common for commercial use.
+Benzoic acid naturally occurs in many plants and is a constituent of gum benzoin, cranberries, and other fruits.
+It can also be formed through the microbial degradation of phenolic compounds in the environment.
+In the context of "natural flavor" designation, benzoic acid can be considered natural when derived from plant sources.
+Its formation in nature often involves enzymatic processes that convert precursor compounds into benzoic acid.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs